rovaughn/platform-docs/platform/manual/auth/authentication/providers/email.rst

    }

-If the request is successful, Hasura Auth will send a verification email to the given email address and will return a response with user details.
+If the request is successful, Hasura auth will send a verification email to the given email address and will return a response with user details.

 This will not login the user automatically (unlike the ``username`` provider),